Skip to content

 Jane Austen’s Novels

 Jane Austen completed six novels between 1811 and 1817: Sense and Sensibility,Pride and Prejudice, Mansfield Park, Emma, Northanger Abbey, and Persuasion — the last two published months after her death.
 Each entry below links to a summary, character guide, themes, and the full public-domain text.
+Want to start reading right away?
+Jump to the full-text library.

 Sense and Sensibility